Chiany Dri, Founder of The Inclusion School

 Hi there!
 I'm Chiany Dri (she/her/hers).
 I'm a mixed-race Black Latina, born and raised in the city of Los Angeles, California.
 My personal and professional journey has led me to wear many hats—I'm a mother of three, a community organizer, a DEI practitioner, and a most proudly a worker for justice and peace.

 For 11 years I called Ventura County, CA my home, where I passionately advocated for Black and brown communities in both Ventura and Santa Barbara counties.
 My deepest roots are found in community-centered equity work, trauma-informed practices, and championing the rights of mothers and caretakers.
-I've even supported reparations campaigns, driven by my deep commitment to justice.
+I've even worked within reparations campaigns, driven by my deep commitment to justice.
 Over the last decade, I’ve found that all of my work has been driven by the desire to be the person that I needed when I was younger or struggling at different moments in my life.

-Professionally, I've had the privilege of serving as the Director of Diversity, Equity & Inclusion at Planned Parenthood Los Angeles and as the Director of Diversity, Equity, and Inclusion serving populations of unhoused families and individuals throughout Los Angeles County.
+Professionally, I've had the privilege of serving as the Director of Diversity, Equity & Inclusion at Planned Parenthood Los Angeles and as the Director of Diversity, Equity, and Inclusion at LA Family Housing, serving populations of unhoused families and individuals throughout Los Angeles County.
 In 2021, I was honored with recognition from the California State Senate for my efforts in reparations for Black communities in Los Angeles, helping to return a beachfront property to descendants of the Bruce family, who had their land taken from them in the 1920s due to anti-Black racism.

 Being an educator has been a key part of my personal journey—I've been an anti-racism educator, consultant, curriculum developer, and trainer with various organizations over the years.
 Since 2015 I've trained and taught educators, youth, and communities on anti-racism concepts and advocacy.

 Additionally, in 2018, I became a co-founder of Juneteenth Santa Barbara, which has been a source of immense pride for me.
-Our organization is dedicated to Black liberation and joy, both of which I believe all humans deserve and are worthy of having and experiencing.
+The organization is dedicated to Black liberation and joy, both of which I believe all humans deserve and are worthy of having and experiencing.

 With love y con cariño,